Student examining artwork inside Tyler.

 Get off campus and into Philadelphia and beyond to see who’s doing what and how thought-leaders and community-project partners address challenges and needs.
 It’s always good to escape your bubble and even your own mind for a bit to connect with others.

-Visual Studies Guess Lectures and Symposia
+Visual Studies Guest Lectures and Symposia

 Visual Studies Internships